alexrudnick/dissertation/BURNDOWN.md

   help? -- you know, it really doesn't help.
   * SKIP maybe also be like "here are the sense distinctions present in Europarl"
   * SKIP what's the accuracy of the trained classifiers on europarl? would that be good to report?
+  * DONE what if it turns out that the domain mismatch is too bad?
+  * SKIP maybe the sense distinctions in europarl aren't similar enough to the bible.

 ## sequence
 CANCELED!!